There Are Two Ways to Run a Consulting Firm. One Drains Profitability.

 .jpg?width=56&name=francescorizzato8%20(1280px).jpg)

 Most consulting firms don’t fail because of market conditions.
-They fail because they create their own underperformance – one improvisation at a time.
+They fail because they create their underperformance, one step at a time.

-Over the last year, we have worked with at least a dozen such consulting firms.
-This improvisation comes in different forms:
+Over the past years, we have worked with a few dozen such consulting firms.
+This self-sabotage comes in different forms:

 - Consultancy owners and leaders are not aligned around the same vision for business growth, so everyone is doing what they think is best.

-- A consultancy is in a constant “pivot” mode, launching new services without having the patience or resources to grow a single one to maturity – an exercise that takes, on average, around two years.
+- A consultancy is in constant 'pivot' mode, launching new services without the patience or resources to mature a single one (an exercise that takes, on average, around two years).

 - Project execution does not have defined methodologies, which means a consultancy’s deliverables and processes vary widely depending on who leads the engagement.

-- Ad-hoc marketing and business development efforts typically translate into campaigns that are launched sporadically without a long-term plan and result in inconsistent returns.
+- Ad-hoc marketing and business development efforts typically result in campaigns launched sporadically without a long-term plan and inconsistent returns.

 This expands complexity, not profitability.